 |Life In Jail||Send Money to Inmate|

 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull thought, not only for whoever gets arrested, but also their family and friends.
-The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful thought, not only for whoever gets arrested, but also their family and friends.
+The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressful.
 If you have questions, feel free to ask it in the comment section below, and also any tips or comments that might be beneficial to others would be welcome.